ondrejsuchomel/MSDHomework/README.md

 # Docker image

-Docker image was created with **docker build Dockerfile -t ondrejsuchomel/msd-hw-dockerized-app** command run in terminal inside *repository/src* folder.
-Then it was uploaded to dockerhub via **docker push ondrejsuchomel/msd-hw-dockerized-app**
+Docker image was created with **docker build . -t ondrejsuchomel/msd-hw-dockerized-app** command run in terminal inside *repository/src* folder.
+Then it was uploaded to dockerhub via **docker push ondrejsuchomel/msd-hw-dockerized-app** (after login by **docker login**).

 ## Possible improvements:
 * Visible token in getWeatherInformation script should not be hardcoded.
 * Management of weather information could be done better.
 In one file not in two where one stores all data and second one which is then converted to usable JSON.
 * Docker on AMI should not be setup by convenience script
+* S3 bucket name should not be hardcoded in Dockerfile - possible solution would be to use environment variables.
+This is also a reason why there is not point in changing the s3 bucket name in terraform file.